 With the cloud, you technically have access to an unlimited number of resources, which means that you can configure your Jenkins (or your CI tools) to point to the cloud and it will take care of automatically provisioning a new virtual machine for every job.
 The best part about all of this you’re only charged for the hours that your job runs which means faster speed in your development cycle and decreased costs to run all of that testing infrastructure.

 In addition, there are many new exciting container technologies which are built to be cloud-native first.
 One of the most common and popular examples is Kubernetes, the software which provides container orchestration which can be fully integrated with a public cloud, allowing you to scale your infrastructure easily on-demand.

 This means that as long as you host your infrastructure such as microservices or e-commerce sites on a technology like Kubernetes, you automatically have access to an unlimited amount of auto scaling which can happen across multiple public clouds.
 This can provide huge amount of resiliency for your software in addition to other benefits such as cost savings and high availability.

 For most users starting out, the public cloud is the ideal choice as it provides the best mix of cost savings, flexibility and ease of use.
+There is so much more to public cloud than meets the eye, and you get all the information here!
 There are many other models of consuming cloud infrastructure such as private and hybrid which we’ll be covering much more in-depth later.